TiredSkitarii/dragons-dice-gaming-club/README.md

 - On selecting Master Branch the page is automatically refreshed, the website is now deployed.
 - Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.
+At the moment of submitting this Milestone project the Development Branch and Master Branch are the same.

 ## Credits